Bishop Ford southbound lanes closed for shooting investigation, State Police

-CHICAGO (WLS) -- All southbound Bishop Ford lanes were closed for a shooting investigation late Thursday afternoon, State Police said.
+CHICAGO (WLS) -- All southbound Bishop Ford lanes were reopened 7 p.m. after being closed for a shooting investigation late Thursday afternoon, State Police said.

 According to Illinois State Police, there was a shooting on I-94 at Sibley Street at approximately 3:20 p.m.